WBWP-LD

-WBWP-LD, virtual and UHF digital channel 19, is a low-power television station licensed to West Palm Beach, Florida, United States, which primarily airs paid programming.
+WBWP-LD (channel 19) is a low-power television station in West Palm Beach, Florida, United States.
 The station is owned by SagamoreHill Broadcasting.
 WBWP-LD's transmitter is located on Old Dixie Highway in Lake Park, Florida.

 History

 The station was founded in 2000; however, it did not begin broadcasting until August 15, 2004.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: